 Finding: We inquired regarding the system of internal controls, noting that each respective mode/type of service is being reviewed by personnel independent of the preparation process.
-For the Purchased Transportation modes, we also inquired of the Independent Contractors regarding the system of internal controls surrounding the data collection process and transfer of NTD-related information to OCTA.
-We were informed that review is performed on a monthly basis and again at year-end for the MBDO, CBDO, MBPT, CBPT, DRPT, DTPT and VPPT modes.
+It was noted that review is performed on a monthly basis and again at year-end for the DRPT, DRTX and VPPT modes.
+Review is performed on a yearly basis for the MBDO, CBDO, MBPT, CBPT modes.
 No exceptions were noted as a result of this procedure.